maddevsio/react-madboiler/README.md

 ```bash
   yarn start # or npm start
 ```
-The application is available on the address [http://localhost:3000](http://localhost:3000)
+The application is available on [http://localhost:3000](http://localhost:3000)

 # Structure
 ```